 Introduction

-I was very excited about defeating modern technology, in last Saturday’s “life, such as it is” article.
-I'd left out a couple of funny items, about that day.
+I was very excited about defeating modern technology in last Saturday’s “Life, Such As It Was,” article.
+I left out a couple of funny items about that day.

-Here they are finally, a week later, on Halloween -- Saturday, 10/31/2020!
-This is an addendum to the first article of last Saturday.
+Here they are finally, a week later, on Halloween, Saturday, 10/31/2020!
+This is an addendum to the first article from last Saturday.

-On 10/24/2020, my barber gave me another fine haircut.
-I had called him to set the COVID-19 compliant appointment a couple of days before.
-Do you remember when, as a once free people, in a once great nation, a man could just walk into his barber's shop, to get a haircut?
-As the years go by, younger folks won’t believe that a man could once walk into a barber shop, for a haircut, with no pre-arranged, COVID-19 compliant appointment.
+Last Saturday, 10/24/2020, my barber gave me another fine haircut.
+I had called him to arrange the COVID-19-compliant appointment a couple of days before.
+Do you remember when, as a once-free people in a once-great nation, a man could just walk into his barber's shop to get a haircut?
+As years go by, younger folks won’t believe that a man used to walk into a barbershop for a haircut without a prearranged, COVID-19-compliant appointment.

-Afterward, my new ol' truck got another good wash, at the place where they wash by hand mostly.
-The rain, from the night before, had dried on the roads.
+Afterward, my 2006 Frontier got another good wash at the place where they wash by hand.
+The rain from the night before had dried on the roads.
 The sky looked like rain, but it didn’t rain!

-The final point of COVID-19 humor is my visit to the Tractor Supply.
-I bought the last two 20 x 25 air filters that they had in stock.
-They had most of the items in stock that I buy for Molly, our ol' puppy.
+The final point of COVID-19 humor was my visit to the Tractor Supply.
+I bought the last two 20x25 air filters that they had in stock.
+They had most of the items in stock that I buy for Molly, our “old puppy.”
 Of course, the masks were on.
-Yes, mine was on, in the store.
-After I’d checked out, I stated, to the checkout clerks and several others, waiting to check out, “remember, similar to the Karate Kid movie, ‘mask on; mask off!’”
+Yes, mine was on in the store.
+After I checked out, I stated to the checkout clerks and several customers waiting to check out, “Remember, similar to the Karate Kid movie, ‘Mask on; mask off!’”
 As I walked out, I stated loudly, as I’ve done before, “I am once again a free man in a once free and great nation!”
-Most of the folks, who where still checking out behind me, laughed!
-I’m just trying to keep up the COVID-19 compliant humor level, folks!
+Most of the folks who were still checking out behind me laughed!
+I’m just trying to keep up the COVID-19-compliant humor level, y'all!

-By the way, do you remember when stores stocked several of the items that you needed to buy?
-We are getting closer to the way it was in the Soviet Union, where socialist stores where open but nothing was in stock, even if you had a few rubles to spend.
+By the way, do you remember when stores stocked sufficient quantities of the items that you wanted to buy?
+We are getting closer to the way it was in the Soviet Union, where socialist stores were open but nothing was in stock, even if you had a few rubles to spend.
 Wake up, America!
-We’re getting closer to what Russia left behind, in 1991.
+We’re getting closer to what the Soviet Union left behind in 1991.

 Family Heritage

-I just plain forgot to mention that my youngest brother attained the grand age of 47, on 10/21/2020.
+Last Saturday, I just plain forgot to mention that my youngest brother reached the age of 47 on 10/21/2020.
 It was a workday for him and me.
 I called him after work.
-He said that he’s trying to catch up with me.
+He said that he’s trying to catch up with me in age.
 What?
-Ain’t he 50 yet?
+Ain’t he even 50 yet?

-The youngest daughter of his wife and he had attained the age of 11, on 10/14/2020.
-Yes, her father and she are seven days and a few years apart.
-She still hasn’t let Mrs. Appalachian Irishman know what she would like us to give her as a birthday present.
+Further, the youngest daughter of his wife and him turned 11 on 10/14/2020.
+Yes, her father and she are seven days and a few decades apart.
+Our niece still hasn’t let Mrs. Appalachian Irishman know what she would like us to give her for a birthday present.
 Who knows?
-If this new cold virus insanity (i.e., Corona Myopia) doesn’t stop, we may not see her again, until she’s age 20.
+If this new cold virus insanity (i.e., Corona Myopia) doesn’t stop, we may not see her again until she turns 20.

 Conclusion

 Well, that's all, folks.
-At least I published this addendum!
+At least I published this addendum today!

 No comments: